Vallahades: History and culture

 By the early 20th century the Vallahades had lost much of the status and wealth they had enjoyed in the earlier Ottoman period, with the hereditary Ottoman title of Bey their village leaders traditionally bore now carried by "simple" peasants.
 Nevertheless, the Vallahades were still considered to be relatively wealthy and industrious peasants for their part of Macedonia, which is why their prospective inclusion in the population exchange between Greece and Turkey was opposed by the governor of Kozani.
 In addition to continuing to speak Greek as their first language, the Vallahades also continued to respect their Greek and Orthodox Christian heritage and churches.
 This also partly explains why most Vallahades probably belonged to the Bektashi dervish order, considered heretical by mainstream Sunni Muslims owing to its libertine and heterogeneous nature, combining extremist Shi'ite, pre-Islamic Turkish, and Greek/Balkan Christian elements, and so particularly favoured by Ottoman Muslim converts of southern Albanian and northern Greek Orthodox origin.

-The Vallahades' preservation of their Greek language and culture and adherence to forms of Islam that lay on the fringes of mainstream Ottoman Sunni Islam explains other traits they became noted for, such as the use of an un-canonical call to prayer (adhan or ezan) in their village mosques that was itself actually in Greek rather than Arabic, their worship in mosques which did not have minarets and doubled as Bektashi lodges or tekkes (leading some visitors to southwestern Macedonia to jump to the mistaken conclusion that the Vallahades had no mosques at all), and their relative ignorance of even the fundamental practices and beliefs of their Muslim religion.
+The Vallahades' preservation of their Greek language and culture, and adherence to forms of Islam that lay on the fringes of mainstream Ottoman Sunni Islam, explains other traits they became noted for; such as the use of an uncanonical call to prayer (adhan or ezan) in their village mosques that was itself actually in Greek rather than Arabic, their worship in mosques which did not have minarets and doubled as Bektashi lodges or tekkes (leading some visitors to southwestern Macedonia to conclude that the Vallahades had no mosques, based on their observations), and their limited adherence to mainstream Sunni Islamic practices and beliefs, as observed by contemporaries.

-Despite their relative ignorance of Islam and Turkish, the Vallahades were still considered by Christian Orthodox Greeks to have become Turkish just like the descendants of Greek converts in other parts of Greek Macedonia, who in contrast had adopted the Turkish language and identity.
+Despite their relative ignorance of Islam and Turkish, some Christian Orthodox Greeks viewed the Vallahades as having assimilated into Turkish identity, similar to other Greek Muslim communities in Greek Macedonia, who in contrast had adopted the Turkish language and identity.
 Consequently, pressure from the local military, the press, and the incoming Greek Orthodox refugees from Asia Minor and northeastern Anatolia meant the Vallahades were not exempted from the Population exchange between Greece and Turkey of 1922–23.

 The Vallahades resettled particularly in East Thrace (e.g. Kumburgaz, Büyükçekmece, Çatalca, Çorlu, Lüleburgaz, and Edirne), but also in Asia Minor (e.g. Honaz, Manisa, and Samsun).
 As of 2003, there were still many Vallahades who were able to speak the Greek language, which they called Romeïka, and have become completely assimilated into the Turkish Muslim mainstream as Turks.

 In contrast to the Vallahades, the Karamanlides who settled in Greek Macedonia following the population exchanges were generally fluent in Turkish.